 If you’re looking for a good time with easy access to delicious cocktails, you will probably love Oasis Lagoon.
 This is actually the largest freshwater pool in the Caribbean!

 The pool has tons of chairs and umbrellas surrounding the premise with some even partially submerged in the water.
+You can also rent a cabana for an additional cost.

 Eat the Day Away